-Having spent the first few weeks chez nous mending things and recovering from an exhausting six months in the UK, and a dreadful journey back to France (with my second cold of the year so far in full flood), we are beginning at last to slip back into our French way of life.
+Having spent the first few weeks chez nous mending things and recovering from an exhausting six months in the UK, and a dreadful journey back to France (with my second nasty cold of the year so far), we are beginning at last to slip back into our French way of life.

 Our tulips soon came into full bloom and what a joy they were.
 They are finished now of course, but every year I marvel at their shapes and sizes, filling the garden with a riot of colour just at the time when we need it the most to cheer us up and reassure us that it is, at last, Spring.

 Nick had planted them during his flying visit back to “close up” the house last November.
 The bulbs had been lifted after the flowers had finished last spring and he stuffed them into flower beds and pots.

 Hugo has taken to his new surroundings like a duck to water.
 We have resumed the daily walks that we used to do with Lulu and he is loving every minute of it, exploring the sights, sounds and smells including so many things he has not encountered before.
 In the picture above he was standing completely motionless (not a common occurrence), fascinated by the frog chorus at the lake at La Celle-Guenand.